Akira Miyawaki: France

 In 2018, the Miyawaki method was implemented by the boomforest.org team in Paris, France, to restore a 400-square meter area near Porte de Montreuil, in the Boulevard Périphérique, a controlled-access dual-carriageway ring road around the city.
 In 2021, a 180-square meter area that used to be a parking lot in a residential district near Bordeaux's Saint-Jean railway station was converted into the city's first mini-forest.

 India

 In 2013, the Miyawaki method was applied in the Barapani Industrial Area of Umiam in northeast India.

-In 2014, SayTrees in Bangalore switched to the Miyawaki method.

-Acacia Eco, based in Ahmedabad, Gujarat, has been implementing projects of various sizes using the Miyawaki method since 2016.
-As of November 2020, they have planted more than 350,000 trees in 57 projects across India.

-In 2019, GreenYatra planted around 3,000 trees using the Miyawaki method on CRWC railway land in Jogeshwari, Mumbai.
-GreenYatra planted 1,000,000 more trees within one year throughout India by using the method.